hrlewis1974/infoasset2icm_wastewater_model/Readme.md

 #### Run Ruby script in network currently open in an InfoAsset Geoplan

-- The is ruby script is to be run on the actrive network.
+- The is ruby script is to be run on the active network
-- The first part of the script runs an SQL on the network.
+- The first part of the script runs an SQL on the network
-- This SQL effectively selects the network thats important for the hydraulic model.
+- This SQL effectively selects the network thats important for the hydraulic models
 - The remainder of the SQL then pushes the selected network as CSV files to a folder

 ##### source GIS